 1. Remote Delivery

-Cloud services are remotely delivered by powerful, internet-connected computers.
+Cloud services are remotely delivered by powerful, internet-connected computers in a data center.
 These computers are cloud servers.

 Web apps are a good example of a cloud service.
-Instead of downloading and installing a program on your own device, you can access these apps remotely, via the internet.
+Instead of downloading and installing a program on your own device, you can access these apps remotely, via the internet through their cloud environment.
 This is sometimes known as Software as a Service (or SaaS, for short).

 At this point, you might be thinking that the cloud is just another word for the internet.
 But cloud servers have another feature that sets them apart…

 Regular servers work alone.
 Each server is a single, separate computer that internet users access online.
 This can create problems if there’s a sharp spike in demand, or if the server and its data storage breaks down.

 One way to get around this problem is by setting up groups of servers (known as clusters) to work together.
 These server clusters can pool their resources, including storage resources.
 If one breaks down – or becomes overloaded – another simply steps in.
 This can be useful as an almost hybrid cloud system that works well in cloud infrastructure for small businesses.